Xruud/Steam-cs2-market-sniper-selenium-python/README.md

 ***

 ## First Run
-Run Chromeprofilecreation.py, sign in to steam and download both Csfloat and Steam Invetntory Helper extensions on all 5 profiles
+- Run Chromeprofilecreation.py, sign in to steam and download both Csfloat and Steam Invetntory Helper extensions on all 5 profiles
+- Afterwards run any of the 3 scripts